 Is it allowed to walk on the lava?

 According to the Environmental Agency of Iceland, walking on the lava is forbidden and dangerous.
 The top layer can easily break when stepped on, causing hazards to people.
 The lava at Fagradalsfjall Volcano is a unique geological monument that we must respect and protect.
-It is important for visitors to leave no traces such as throwing stones at the lava or making inscriptions on it.
+It is important for visitors to leave no trace such as throwing stones at the lava or making inscriptions on it.
 Lavas are under special protection according to the act.
 61 of the Nature Conservation Act.

 Do I need to pay for parking?